lejogs/lejogs.github.io/_posts/2014-03-10-The-Only-Way-is-Essex.md

 > *"the new GoPro"*

-by Rich, which makes it obvious that he can see its value add potential.
+by Rich, which makes it obvious that he can see the value add potential.